 A judge of the Supreme Court, who was appointed by President Gersdorf to perform the function of the First President should she be unable to perform her duties.

 No. It’s utterly, totally, unquestionably, uncontroversially, indubitably unconstitutional.
 You cannot dismiss a judge in Poland, and forcing judges into early retirement amounts to dismissal.
 And the term in office of the First President of the Supreme Court is fixed in the Constitution; you can not alter it by forcing early retirement.
 You may not alter judgments after a certain time has passed in any form of (introduced ex post facto) extraordinary remedy.
 That’s against the principle of legal certainty.

-As I am writing these words on July 19th, the Polish government is about to tighten its grip on the Supreme Court.
+As I am writing these words on 19 July 2018, the Polish government is about to tighten its grip on the Supreme Court.
 Working on the new Act on the Public Prosecution Service, they are amending (for the fifth time) the Act on the Supreme Court.
 The idea is to lower the qualifications required from future judges as well as lower the number of judges required for electing a new First President.
-The obvious aim is make it easier to pick judges whom are loyal to the government and let them elect somebody in place of President Gersdorf.
+The obvious aim is to make it easier to pick judges who are loyal to the government and let them elect somebody in place of President Gersdorf.

 Paweł Marcisz is an Assistant Professor at the Department of European Law at the University of Warsaw.

 This article is part of the DemocraCE project organised by Visegrad/Insight.

 Feature photo by Kamyq from Pixabay

 Democratic security comes at a price.
 What is yours?